Hollyrock-a-Bye Baby: Home media

 The movie was first released on VHS by Turner Home Entertainment in the 1990s in the UK and Australia.

-Warner Archive released The Flintstones–Hollyrock-A-Bye Baby! on DVD in region 1 as part of their Hanna-Barbera Classics Collection on October 9, 2012, as the home media issue of this sequel was delayed for nearly two decades in the United States.
+Warner Archive released The Flintstones–Hollyrock-A-Bye Baby! on DVD in region 1 as part of their Hanna-Barbera Classic Collection on October 9, 2012, as the home media issue of this sequel was delayed for nearly two decades in the United States.

 On August 4, 2020, Warner Bros.
 Home Entertainment gave it its first wide release as part of the DVD collection The Flintstones: 2 Movies & 5 Specials.

 Syndication

 This sequel is considered very difficult to syndicate after its original broadcast mainly due to the involved suggestive material relating to child birth.
 However, it has eventually aired on Cartoon Network and Boomerang usually as part of Mother's Day special programming in the early 2000s until it never ran again.
 It is skipped from the Boomerang app.